captvenkat/xainik-ai/FUTURE_PROOF_SCHEMA_README.md

 ## 📞 **SUPPORT**

-If you need help with this future-proof schema:
+If you need help with this enterprise-grade schema:
-- Check the generated documentation
+- Check the live database schema as reference
-- Review the deployment logs
+- Use type generation from live database
-- Use the validation scripts
+- Follow unified ID system patterns
-- Contact the development team
+- Leverage enterprise features already implemented

 **🎯 Congratulations!
-You now have a bulletproof, infinitely scalable database architecture!**
+You have an enterprise-grade, production-ready database architecture!**